RobinGalema/Brainport-Groep-1/Prototypes/Technisch/VideoDashboard/Version5/views/libraries/VideoLib/readme.md

+#ReadMe Video Library#
-VideoLib makes use of socket, to connect with the server.<br><br>
+**VideoLib makes use of socket, to connect with the server.**<br><br>

-With videoLoader you can do a couple of things<br><br>
+With videoLoader you can do a couple of things.

-In the html the iframe id's all should be a certain 'video' with a number behind it.<br><br>
+In the html the iframe id's all should be a certain 'video' with a number behind it.

 The mongoDB database setup for this library is fairly easy.<br>
 It just needs 3 fields, the id, iframeID and name.<br>